JakeSteam/blog-programming/_drafts/2023-06-09-example-onboarding-docs-remote-engineers.md

 ## Day by day

 The onboarding should be guided, with a clear set of goals and information for each of the first few days.
+The engineering manager should always be available to answer any questions and schedule any [121 sessions](#onboarding-sessions), but won't be needed every hour of every day.

 Information like team members, office information, company systems are split into a day-by-day basis, and this is the main source for this information.
 As such, these pages are useful to (and maintained by) all existing employees too!